zyzalfors/JSearcher/README.md

 # JSearcher
-JSearcher is a simple GUI file/directory searcher written in Java using GUI Swing package.
+JSearcher is a GUI file/directory searcher written in Java using GUI Swing package.